+Development phases that overlap in time are allowed.
+However, the Financial Forecast Workbook for the Ground Segment and Applications assumes that the commercial phase does not overlap with the development phases.
+In case of a different assumption, please provide any relevant information.

+If appropriate, you may break down any development phase into separate work items.

-Table 1 of the attached financial forecast workbook (“Planning and Costing Summary”) provides an estimation of the cost and schedule for all development and follow up activities required before commercial exploitation.1Development phases that overlap in time are allowed.
+The “Planning and Costing Summary” table of the attached financial forecast workbook provides an estimation of the cost and schedule for all development and follow up activities required before commercial exploitation.

-If appropriate you may break down any development phase into separate work items.
+Optionally, you may provide a copy of the table in this section, replacing the illustrative example given below.

+A copy of this table is provided below.

+Table 1.1 Planning and Costing Summary

 Cost and Price Breakdown

 The following table presents the cost and requested ESA funding for each development phase included in this proposal.